After Wholeness II

-She sighed.
-“I was cold is some weekend,” and then an offhand “.. you can’t get the management these days” as she started to jerk her bag over the desk in search of stupid fizzy headache tablets which have become her breakfast.
+Someone sighed.
+“I was cold.
+Quite a weekend,” and then an offhand “.. you can’t get the management these days” as she jerked her bag over the desk in search of the stupid fizzy headache tablets which have become her breakfast.

 I limped back from half a lunch to find Gyorgyi Tarr smoking on the quay and I told her that I wasn’t coming back to the office.
 I would pick up my things and go.

-She did not look shocked, and she did not look pleased.
-She simply looked across the river and nodded once, wondering which agency to use.
+She did not look shocked and she did not look pleased.
+She looked across the river and nodded once, wondering which agency to use.

 That afternoon I did not go home.
 I asked about returns at the State Opera side office and they sold me a cheap seat on the left balcony with a limited view.
 And I watched an evening adaption of ‘The Master and Margarita’ featuring members of the National Ballet and the Aerial Gymnastics Association.

 The darkness and the crowds invigorated me but the fantastical, the attempt at least, passed me by.
 The dancers thrilled me to the point I sat at the cloakroom during the intermission, seeing the assembled patrons as the result of leaden gravity.
 The gait, their age, the white wine rocking in flutes, laughter, period blood and tipped shells.
 I thanked my headache and I thanked wholeness.